willowisp01/tp/docs/DeveloperGuide.md

 1. Grouping students

-   1. Prerequisites: Multiple students added to person list.
+   1. Prerequisites: Multiple students added to `persons` list.

    1. Test case: `group gp/Group 10 id/A0123458X`<br>
       Expected: Student with id: A0123458X now has group: Group 10.
 Status message shown.
 Timestamp in the status bar is updated.